Tests for Merkel cell carcinoma

-In this procedure, the doctor removes an enlarged lymph node through a small incision (cut) in the skin.
+In this procedure, the doctor removes the enlarged lymph node through a small incision (cut) in the skin.
 This can often be done in a doctor’s office or outpatient surgical center.
-A local anesthetic is generally used if the lymph node is near the surface of the body, but a person may need to be sedated or even asleep (using general anesthesia) if the lymph node is deeper in the body.
+A local anesthetic (numbing medicine) is generally used if the lymph node is near the surface of the body, but a person may need to be sedated or even asleep (using general anesthesia) if the lymph node is deeper in the body.

 Lab tests of biopsy samples

-Samples from any biopsies you have will be sent to a lab, where a pathologist (a doctor who is specially trained to diagnose disease) will look at them under a microscope for MCC (or other types of cancer).
+All biopsy samples will be sent to a lab, where a pathologist (a doctor who is specially trained to diagnose disease) will look at them under a microscope for MCC (or other types of cancer).
 Often, skin samples are sent to a dermatopathologist, a doctor who has special training in looking at skin samples.

 Computed tomography (CT) scan

 The CT scan uses x-rays to make detailed, cross-sectional images of your body.
 Unlike a regular x-ray, CT scans can show the detail in soft tissues (such as internal organs).
 This test can show if any lymph nodes are enlarged or if other organs have suspicious spots, which might be from the spread of MCC.